carbonblack/cb-event-forwarder/README.md

 #### Console Support

-If you are using EDR 7.1.0 or greater and wish to use the EDR console to configure and operate the Event Forwarder, you will need to add the following setting to `/etc/cb/cb.conf` (on the master node, if this is a cluster):
+If you are using EDR 7.1.0 or greater and wish to use the EDR console to configure and operate the Event Forwarder, you will need to add the following setting to `/etc/cb/cb.conf` (on the primary node, if this is a cluster):

     EventForwarderEnabled=True